 Prosthetic Extension of Supraspinous Ligament to the Sacrum.

-Prepared by John Gorman.
+Prepared by John Gorman around 2005.

 This paper is confined to the details of how this would be done in a particular case.
 The reasons for doing this have been discussed elsewhere.

-As an example I will take the case of someone I knew about 17 years ago, whose x-rays I still have available.
+As an example, I will take the case of someone I knew about 17 years ago, whose x-rays I still have available.
 She was female aged 28 with severe back pain over a period of some months despite osteopathic treatment.
 X-rays and other medical examination gave no clues as to the cause.

 Figure 1 is a tracing of her lateral lumbar x-ray.
 I believe it was in the standing position, as an osteopath or a chiropractor would require, but I do not know the focus, object, film distances.
 Scaling of the figures is obviously critical for this application.
 (Would an MRI scan give exact dimensions?)